emsuru/spotify-grapher/README.md

 ## 📖 Description

-A tiny Python project that generates visualizations of your Spotify streaming history, made so I can practice working with Pandas data frames. :)
+A tiny Python script that generates visualizations of your Spotify streaming history, made so I can practice working with Pandas data frames. :)

 Go to your Spotify account and request your data.
 You'll get a zip file with a bunch of JSON files.
 This script will generate a couple of graphs from that data.